 Verbally nonaggressive: For example, complaining, whining, constantly requesting attention, not liking anything, interrupting with relevant or irrelevant remarks, or being negative or bossy

 The following information should be recorded:

-Precipitating events (eg, feeding, toileting, drug administration, visits)
+Precipitating events (eg, feeding, toileting, medication administration, visits)

 This information helps identify changes in pattern or intensity of a behavior and makes planning a management strategy easier.

 If behavior changes, a physical examination should be done to exclude physical disorders and physical abuse, but environmental changes (eg, a different caregiver) should also be noted because they, rather than a patient-related factor, may be the reason.

 Depression Depressive Disorders Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
 Exact cause is unknown... read more , common among patients with dementia, may affect behavior and must be identified.
 It may first manifest as an abrupt change in cognition, decreased appetite, deterioration in mood, a change in sleep pattern (often hypersomnolence), withdrawal, decreased activity level, crying spells, talk of death and dying, sudden development of irritability or psychosis, or other sudden changes in behavior.
 Often, depression is suspected first by family members.